Trademark and Intellectual Property

 “We offer a cost-effective way to protect, nurture and grow your business.”

 We assist with preparing, filing and registering trademarks and copyrights before the U.S. Patent and Trademark Office and U.S. Copyright Office.
 In addition, we prepare and conduct preliminary trademark searches, risk assessment and trademark registration opinions.
 We protect the brand globally through applications based under the Madrid Protocol.
-Contact us today!
+Contact us, your corporate attorney in Florida, today!